si-mv/flying-start-portfolio/README.md

 # SWE Flying Start

 Welcome to Software Engineering Level 4!
+Foo Bar!

 We want to get to know more about you, and what better way than building a webpage to introduce yourself?!